 Introduction

-The ability for It’s Me 247 Online Banking (and even CU*BASE GOLD) to be the central authority for user access to third-party systems is an increasingly popular technique for supporting member interactions in the world of interconnected systems.
+The ability for It’s Me 247 Online/Mobile Banking, BizLink 247 Business Banking, or even CU*BASE GOLD to be the central authority for user access to third-party systems is an increasingly popular technique for supporting member interactions in the world of interconnected systems.

 CU*Answers is committed to projects that add these integrations for our credit unions’ members.
 We want to help you.
 We want to support these relationships.
 And we value these new connections to strengthen and expand our network for the benefit of members.
 At the same time, based on our experience and our responsibility to maintain a secure network, a strong tool set, and a sustainable organization for our owners and clients, we must exercise due diligence and appropriate caution when evaluating every new project request.